 How to Grow Healthy Sunflower Sprouts in 2 Weeks

 Now come along on a photo journey of how these greens grow, from seed to sprout!

-Micro greens are different than sprouts because are grown in a soil or soil-like medium.
+Micro greens are different than sprouts because they are grown in soil or a soil-like medium.
 This is a time lapse photo journal of about 2 weeks growing time for my sunflower micro greens.

 For more information on how to grow them, check out this post on growing micro greens in a chicken dome.
 For information on sprouting, check out this post on sprouting mung beans and green peas in a mason jar or this post on my Fresh Life Automatic Sprouter.

 sorry but your explanation for sunny greens is far from clear.i’ve seen other sites and they take you from step to step anticipating all questions you may have.i notice you throw in tips on growing mung srouts.save that for another place.stick to sunflowers ONLY.I was a j.h.s.teacher and i kmow that students will best digest ONE thing at a time

 Do you need to punch holes in the bottom of the container?

 Nope.
 Just watch the watering.
 It’s only going to be in the soil for a week.